ssmall1/ssmall1/README.md

 * 🌱 I’m learning how to implement AWS in my projects.
 * 🌳 Send me project ideas if you want to collaborate!
 * ↗️ I'm also always looking for new coding challenges.
-* 💬 Ask me about financial fair play in European football ⚽, vertical farming 🥬, or anything related to how we can bring more good into the world...
+* 💬 Ask me about financial fair play in European football ⚽ or if you know what triang mukha ekapada paschimottonasana means let's talk
 * 📫 [Let's connect!](https://www.linkedin.com/in/schuler-small/)

 <!-- ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ssmall1&layout=compact) -->